mahaluo-stack/fuzzy-system-cgi/README.txt

 MAINTENANCE:

+For setting environment variables, you can use the NPM package dotenv (https://www.npmjs.com/package/dotenv).
+It is highly recommended to use environment variables for API keys and tokens that are secret.
+Also make sure to add the ".env" file to the .gitignore list, so it does not get uploaded to your repository.

 Make sure to keep Node.js updated at https://nodejs.org/en/download/.
 To check what version you have installed, open a terminal anywhere and run the command "node -v".